Miguel Cabrera Player Props: Tigers vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff ranks last in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies' 5.75 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies' 5.71 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to surrender the second-most home runs in baseball (121 total, 1.4 per game).
+- Rockies pitchers combine to allow 122 total home runs at a clip of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.